Reflection-Groups-Network/Reflection-Groups-Network.github.io/about-rgn/index.md

 - the organization each year of a workshop, a school or a conference (labelled 'RGN-event' on this site);
 - promote scientific events in relation to the RGN aim.

 *RGN is an inclusive network, the above subkjects are mentionned for information.
-Please contact us of any subject in which groups and symmetries appear.*
+Please contact us of any subject in which the noton of groups with mirror symmetries appear.*

 The RGN is born out of discussions in 2012 between Matthew Dyer, Christophe Hohllweg and Vincent Pilaud.